Create a Deal with Marketplaces (Beta)

 • Standard: Gets the best price for the impression, where the highest bid wins and no priority is given to this deal.
 The deal competes against all other bids, including open market bids, and all bids must clear the highest floorClosed A pricing control used by media owners and exchanges to set a minimum sale price on inventory. between the deal and open market.

-• Preferred price: Gets the best price for the impression, where the highest bid wins and no priority is given to this deal, but bids only have to clear the highest deal floor price; all other floors are ignored.
+• Preferred price: Gets the best price for the impression, where the highest bid wins and no priority is given to this deal, but bids only have to clear the deal floor price; all other floors are ignored.
 Allows you to set the deal floor lower than the open market floor, giving buyers a chance to bid in the auction at a lower clear priceClosed The final price paid for an impression..

 • Priority bidding: Gives a buyer a preferred chance to bid on the deal and win the auction at a negotiated price before other lower-prioritized or non-prioritized bids are considered.